7 Types of Car Speakers: What Are Their Differences?

 Coaxial Quality of Sound

-With all these separate parts in one unit, the quality of sound is bound to be compromised.
+With all the separate parts in one unit, the sound quality is bound to be compromised.
 Even the best brands of coaxial speakers have limitations because of the inherent problem of combined components.
-Having the tweeters fixed to the speaker limits the separation of frequencies that allow for truly good-quality sound.
+Having the tweeters fixed to the speaker limits the frequency separation that allows for truly good-quality sound.

 With coaxial speakers, the drivers are placed too close together to have a real dynamic sound quality.
 This can sometimes result in a “muddiness” caused by different frequencies being mixed at close range.

 The advantage that comes with a combined unit is affordability.
 The speakers produce all sound frequencies and are easier and cheaper to manufacture.
 However, the ease of production and high demand for coaxial systems often make the materials and quality inferior to what you’d find in a component system.

 Another advantage of coaxial systems is installation.
 Unless you have the required skills, you’ll need to budget extra money to have a professional install component speakers.
 Coaxials make this process faster and far simpler.
 If you’re just looking to replace your car’s factory speakers, they are a natural choice.

 They come in various sizes that mount easily into standard factory speaker locations in your car.
 You can install them in an hour or less with a few tools.
 The units have only one input connection for the plug-and-play installation.

 Coaxial speakers also come in several power ranges.
 They usually run just fine with the built-in amplifier in your car’s stereo, mitigating the cost of the extra amp you’ll need with a component system.